2015 Field Staff

 Reggie and his wife, Allyson, have three children, Lesly, Reginald Jr. and Lane.
 They reside in Cordova, Tennessee.

-Tommy Craig enters his eighth season as athletic trainer with the Brevard County Manatees.
+Tommy Craig enters his ninth season as athletic trainer with the Brevard County Manatees.
 He was recognized as the Florida State League Athletic Trainer of the Year in 2012.

 Craig has served as athletic trainer for Team Canada in each of the three World Baseball Classics (2006, 2009 and 2013).